raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 TYPE-DEPENDENT DATA:
 : Type-code specific format.

-Where domain names appear within TYPE-DEPENDENT DATA, they MAY be compressed using standard DNS name compression.
-However, the compression MUST NOT point outside of the TYPE-DEPENDENT DATA section and offsets MUST be from the start of the TYPE-DEPENDENT DATA.
+Where domain names appear within TYPE-DEPENDENT DATA, they MAY
+be compressed using standard DNS name compression {{!RFC1035}}.
+However, the compression offsets MUST be relative to the start of the TYPE-DEPENDENT DATA and MUST NOT extend beyond the end of the TYPE-DEPENDENT DATA.

+***

 #### Primary TLV